 Submit a Request

-- Submit any and all documents requested by the Financial Aid & Scholarships Office as quickly as you can to complete your file
+- Submit all documents requested by the Financial Aid & Scholarships Office in a timely manner

 - Submit your FAFSA as close to October 1 as possible and indicate "yes" you are interested in the Work Study Program